<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 “A foundation, not a prescription.”

 As with the CSF, the new privacy framework is intended to be a voluntary tool.
-NIST’s approach to publishing voluntary frameworks has empowered adopters to approach integrating these best practices into their programs in the most efficient way possible for them rather than a pre-canned compliance approach, law, or regulation.
+NIST’s approach to publishing voluntary frameworks has empowered adopters to integrate these best practices into their programs in the most efficient way, rather than a pre-canned compliance approach, law, or regulation.

 Better Together

-Taking Lefkovitz’ Venn diagram image further, think of security like a square and privacy like a rectangle: a square is a rectangle, but a rectangle isn’t always a square, meaning that a security program can exist without regard for privacy but a privacy program cannot exist without regard for security.
+Taking Lefkovitz’s Venn diagram image further, think of security like a square and privacy like a rectangle: a square is a rectangle, but a rectangle isn’t always a square, meaning that a security program can exist without regard for privacy, but a privacy program cannot exist without regard for security.
 From what we have seen to date, the NIST Privacy Framework will deliver the most value when coupled with the CSF and the NIST Risk Management Framework (RMF).
-Already we can see how the CSF and RMF interact together in platforms like CyberStrong that benchmark against the CSF and integrate RMF risk assessments into control assessments using artificial intelligence.
-This combinatory approach to these frameworks exponentially improves the value that they bring to those that adopt.
+We can already see how the CSF and RMF interact in platforms like CyberStrong that benchmark against the CSF and integrate RMF risk assessments into control assessments using artificial intelligence.
+This combinatory approach to these frameworks exponentially improves the value that they bring to those who adopt them.

 You may also like